somedatapacket/docs.humio.com/content/operation/on_prem_http_api.md

 The previous sets are kept, and if a previous one matches, then the previous one is reused.
 The previous rules are kept in the system, but may be deleted by Humio once all datasources referring them has been deleted (through retention settings)

-When using sharded tags in the query field, you can expect to get a speed-up of approximately the modulus compared to not including the tags in the query, provided you use an exact match on the field.
-If you use a wildcard (`*`) in the value for the sharded tag, the implementation currently scans all datasources that have a non-empty value for that field and filter the events to only get the results the match the wilcard pattern.
+When using grouped tags in the query field, you can expect to get a speed-up of approximately the modulus compared to not including the tags in the query, provided you use an exact match on the field.
+If you use a wildcard (`*`) in the value for the grouped tag, the implementation currently scans all datasources that have a non-empty value for that field and filter the events to only get the results the match the wilcard pattern.

-For non-sharded tag fields, using a wildcard at either end of the value string to match is efficient.
+For non-grouped tag fields, using a wildcard at either end of the value string to match is efficient.

-Humio also suport auto-sharding of tags using the configuration variables MAX_DISTINCT_TAG_VALUES and TAG_HASHING_BUCKETS.
+Humio also suport auto-grouping of tags using the configuration variables MAX_DISTINCT_TAG_VALUES (Default is 1000) and TAG_HASHING_BUCKETS (default is 16).
 When an event arrive with a tag field with a new value, the number of distinct values for the tag is checked against MAX_DISTINCT_TAG_VALUES.
-It this threshold is exeeded, a new shardingrule is added with the modulus set to the value set in TAG_HASHING_BUCKETS.
+It this threshold is exeeded, a new grouping rule is added with the modulus set to the value set in TAG_HASHING_BUCKETS.

-Since sharding rules is a BETA feature, feedback is welcome.
-IF you happen to read this and is using a hosted Humio instance, please contact support if you wish to add sharding rules to your dataspace.
+IF you happen to read this and is using a hosted Humio instance, please contact support if you wish to add grouping rules to your dataspace.

 ## Importing a dataspace from another Humio instance (BETA)